Information & FAQ

 Who is employed at Jinchini?

-- Kassim is our manager and takes responsibility for the smooth running of the house.
-We have a cook who can cater for all dietary requirements once given menu preferences.
+- Abdullah is our excellent cook, who can cater for all dietary requirements once given menu preferences.
 However, please note that whilst he can prepare a delicious group meal he cannot be expected to cater for multiple, individual meals per sitting, unless it is adapting the main meal for a vegetarian, vegan or celiac.
-Our staff will carry out household tasks including food preparation, serving at table, cleaning the main rooms, doing the laundry etc. The staff live on the plot in separate accommodation in the back garden.

 - We have two askaris (night watchmen) who arrive at dusk and leave at dawn.
 One oversees the house from the beach, and the other oversees the back of the plot at the top of the cliff.

-- When there is a need for extra hands, particularly if there is a full house, we can call on trusted outside help for an additional fee such as a nanny for childcare.
-The staff are accommodated in the staff quarters near the gate where they sleep when visitors are in the house.
+When there is a need for extra hands, particularly if there is a full house, we can call on trusted outside help for an additional fee such as a nanny for childcare.
+The team are accommodated in the staff quarters near the gate where they sleep when visitors are in the house.

 What are the staff routines?

-The staff arrive early in the morning to open up the house, make tea and await breakfast orders.
+The team arrive early in the morning to open up the house, make tea and await breakfast orders.
 They will carry out their duties throughout the day and take staggered breaks.
 At the end of the day they typically leave after clearing supper and will make sure visitors know about the locking up procedure...

 Is the house suitable for young children?